gdepeute/dae.notes/estaff.newco.md

 - Get the sense Erik might file a lawsuit
 - Bob put in $250k a while ago, $50k more recently, and another $200k last week or so, which is where the $4.2M (4M SQN plus 200k Bob) comes from in the post ABC world
 - Erik was pissed off that only Dana was allowed to participate in the CNTP unwinding over the seized Russian oligarch - Victok Vekelsberg (sp?) which was .30 on the $ for the CNTP shares

+# USVP Dry Run on 1/19/23

+- Meeting with USVP is planned for 1/20/23 at 11:30am
+- Notes on deck for dry-run
+  -